 You may have asked this question because it is essential general knowledge.

-There are many ways on how to come up with a total number – based on definition, based on politics, based on agreements… the list can go on.
+There are many ways to come up with a total number – based on definition, politics, agreements… the list can go on.

 To determine the number of countries, you have to consider the sources that back up your list and how they come up with the total number of countries in the world.